2019 Western Carolina Catamounts football team

 The 2019 Western Carolina Catamounts team represented Western Carolina University as a member of the Southern Conference (SoCon) during the 2019 NCAA Division I FCS football season.
 Led by eighth-year head coach Mark Speir, the Catamounts compiled an overall record of 3–9 with a mark of 2–6 in conference play, placing eighth in the SoCon.
-Western Carolina played their home games at Bob Waters Field at E. J. Whitmire Stadium in Cullowhee, North Carolina.
+Western Carolina played home games at Bob Waters Field at E. J. Whitmire Stadium in Cullowhee, North Carolina.

-Previous season

-The Catamounts finished the 2018 season 3–8, 1–7 in SoCon play to finish in eighth place.

 Preseason

 Preseason polls

 The SoCon released their preseason media poll and coaches poll on July 22, 2019.
 The Catamounts were picked to finish in eighth place in both polls.

 Preseason All-SoCon Teams

 The Catamounts placed three players on the preseason all-SoCon teams.